github-education/github-education/README.md

 - **Campus Advisors**: Learn how to teach with GitHub.
 With this online training, you’ll make commits with confidence and understand what makes Git work under the hood.
 - **GitHub Classroom**: GitHub Classroom is a teacher-facing tool that integrates the GitHub flow into your course.
 - **Teacher Toolbox**: The best tools to teach, free for teachers.
-- **Swag for teachers**: After saying hi on Teacher Global Campus Discussions, stock up on Git cheat sheets, Markdown guides, and of course, stickers.
+- **Swag for teachers**: After saying hi on Global Campus: Teacher, stock up on Git cheat sheets, Markdown guides, and of course, stickers.

 ### 🏫 For schools